Gustavotc/ToDo-App-Android/README.md

 ## Getting started

+- Git clone this repository
-Download the project and open it on Android Studio.
+- Open it on Android Studio

 ## License